HolyBlackCat/cpp-tutorials/language/02_basic/10_loops.md

 This version silently ignores any negative numbers.
 Try running it.

-You can achieve the same effect with an `if`, so the only thing `continue` does is improving clarity.
+You can achieve the same effect with an `if` (wrapping the rest of the loop in an `if`), so the only thing `continue` does is improving clarity.

 In a `for` loop, `continue;` **does** execute the step `C` before checking the condition.
 To illustrate:
 ```cpp